The-Osint-Toolbox/Telegram-OSINT/README.md

 </p>
 <p>Consider, disposable devices, which you can reformat, Virtual Machines, VPNs, anti virus, malware protection, sock accounts and don’t forget your settings.
 You may want to disable automatic downloads, in your settings, this may prevent you inadvertently downloading something.
 </p>
 <p>Check that you are happy with any of the resources you use, as an example,two of the browser extensions have quite evasive privacy polices, read them first before using them.
 Some of the Bots are free others are paid for services.
-Always remember youe OPSEC when using Bots,as not all will be what they say they are.</P>
+Always remember youe OPSEC when using Bots,as not all will be what they say they are.</p>
+<p>*Due to the recent arrest of the Telegram founder in France (August 2024) some resources reliant of the Nearby Feature will not work*</p>
 <br></br>
 <table>
  <tr>